Longwater1234/WedemyServer/HELP.md

 [mysqldump file](src/main/resources/data_wedemy.sql) which contains sample data for testing.

 - CREATE new schema called `wedemy` (any name is OK), with charset `utf8mb4`.
-- Springboot will create all tables and indexes automatically on the very First launch, if `hibernate.ddl-auto=true`
+- SpringBoot will create all tables and indexes automatically on the very First launch, if `hibernate.ddl-auto=update`
 - To maintain consistent time-zone (UTC) with your Java server, ensure your JDBC connection URL has parameter `connectionTimeZone=UTC`.
 See example below.
 For native @Query's, use `UTC_TIMESTAMP()` or `UTC_DATE()`.